The opening 2 of 'majeure précisée',

 4![]() ![]() ![]() |

-* Any response from responder other than the completing
+* Any other response than completing

-to 3 is game forcing.
+to 3, whose 3NT, is game forcing.

 ** On this 3, the only non-forcing responses